 Nearly 2.8 million U.S. service members deployed to Iraq and Afghanistan in the past 19 years.
 At present, it’s unknown how many U.S. troops and Veterans misuse alcohol and drugs.
 However, in 2015, VA officials reported a 55% increase in opioid use disorders among Veterans following combat operations in Iraq and Afghanistan.
 Roughly 68,000 Veterans were treated for opioid addiction in 2016.

-Here are some quick facts about Veteran substance abuse:
+Here are some quick facts about veterans and substance abuse:

 - More than two out of ten Veterans with PTSD also suffer from SUD